Building PubEngine: A Blog Engine That Actually Respects Your Time

 PubEngine is a minimal blog engine built with Go, HTMX, and SQLite that prioritizes three things: simplicity, performance, and ease of use.
 It's a single binary with no Javascript frameworks to maintain, just write and publish.

-I cobbled together PubEngine because I was tired of choosing between bloated CMS platforms and static site generators that require a PhD in configuration.
+I built PubEngine because I was tired of choosing between bloated CMS platforms and static site generators that require a PhD in configuration.
 I wanted something fast, simple, and actually enjoyable to use.
 So I made it and now it runs this very site at eringen.com.

 The Philosophy: Three Core Goals